 Even in light of Nashville's record labels frequent failures to recognize true value, Johnny Cash's music was not to be stopped.
 The whole world would once again hear profound music from this giant.

-Time, health issues and the loss of his wife and soul mate, June Cater Cash, have all broken the man's body.
+Time, health issues and the loss of his wife and soul mate, June Carter Cash, have all broken the man's body.
 His spirit and music, however, will live on forever and in my heart, Johnny Cash will always be the kind and caring man who took the time to encourage me.

 As I was digging through my memorabilia, I found a picture from the days when I first met and worked with John.